ligurio/swebok-v3/5_software_maintenance.md

 data, execution, verification, and support.
 Migrating software can also entail a number of additional activities such as

-- notification of intent: a statement of why the old environment is no longer to be sup- ported, followed by a description of the new environment and its date of availability;
+- notification of intent: a statement of why the old environment is no longer to be supported, followed by a description of the new environment and its date of availability;
 - parallel operations: make available the old and new environments so that the user experiences a smooth transition to the new environment;
-- notification of completion: when the sched- uled migration is completed, a notification is sent to all concerned;
+- notification of completion: when the scheduled migration is completed, a notification is sent to all concerned;

 Software Maintenance 5-11